Katie Hultin: Coaching career

 Hultin was names 1st Assistant at the University of Michigan in April 2018.
 Hultin was the goalkeeper coach for the University of Oregon from February 2016 to April 2018.
 She was the goalkeeper coach at the University of Illinois from 2014 to 2016, and was previously a volunteer assistant coach at Seattle University beginning in 2009.
 She is on staff with the US Women's U19 National Team.
 She was a goalkeeper coach for the Washington Olympic Development Program (ODP) from 2007 to 2010.
 She holds a USSF A License and The USSF National Goalkeeper License.
 She coached for the FC Alliance from 2006 to 2014 and was the Director of Coaching for the girls side.

-Hultin was named head women's soccer coach for the Grand Valley State University Lakers in May of 2022.
+Hultin was named head women's soccer coach for the Grand Valley State University Lakers in May 2022.

+After three seasons in charge at Grand Valley State, Hultin was hired as the head women's soccer coach for Illinois.

 Playing career

 Washington State University

 Hultin played for the Washington State Cougars from 2002 to 2005 and was captain for the 2003–2005 seasons and was named Washington State University Most Valuable Player in 2004.
 She was also names 'Most inspirational' 4 consecutive years.
 She was named Pac-10 Player of the Week twice in October 2004.
 She made the PAC-10 team of the week several times along with Soccer Buzz Team of the week.